sebastianf777/tiendaropa/README.md

 <br>

-# Appreciation words and final words 🎁:
+# Appreciation and final words 🎁:

 - Thanks to my family and friends who are supporting me on this, I am really grateful for your support :)
 - Gracias a mi familia y amigos que me apoyan en esto, estoy muy agradecido por su apoyo :)